wp-plugins/sexybookmarks/readme.txt

 Please see here: [Usage & Installation Instructions](https://shareaholic.com/tools/wordpress/usage-installation)

 == Changelog ==
+= 6.1.5.1 =
+* Recommendations / Related Content are now 100% responsive (aka "mobile-ready")!
+This means they will now adapt to the screen size or device (iPhone, iPad, Android, tablet, laptop, etc) of your visitors automagically for the best, most seamless discovery experience.

+= 6.1.5.0 =
+* Fix for Cross-Site Request Forgery vulnerability.
+Upgrade immediately.
+Credits for finding and reporting the vulnerability go to Charlie Eriksen via Secunia SVCRP.

+= 6.1.4.1 =
+* Shareaholic is 100% compatible with WordPress 3.6!
+Yay!

+= 6.1.4.0 =
+* Bugfix: Related Content settings page now loads for multisite install.
+Updated how Shareaholic reads user permissions.
+Now using in-built WordPress functions.
+* Bugfix: Facebook Debugger will no longer show "Parser Mismatched Metadata" warnings
+* Updated primary plugin file to "shareaholic.php"
+* Cleaned up assets directory, as a result the plugin install file is now a lot smaller

 = 6.1.3.8 =
 * Bugfix: fixed "Cannot use object of type WP_Error"